 Our operations in Mexico are conducted through subsidiaries organized under the laws of Mexico.
 We may rely in part on intercompany loans and distributions from our subsidiaries to meet our obligations.
 Claims of creditors of our subsidiaries, including trade creditors, will generally have priority as to the assets of our subsidiaries over our claims.
 Additionally, the ability of our Mexican subsidiaries to make payments and distributions to us will be subject to, among other things, Mexican law.
 In the past, these laws have not had a material adverse effect on the ability of our Mexican subsidiaries to make these payments and distributions.
-However, laws such as these may have a material adverse effect on the ability of our Mexican subsidiaries to make these payments and these payments and distributions in the future.
+However, laws such as these may have a material adverse effect on the ability of our Mexican subsidiaries to make these payments and distributions.